 (Image 5) Mid-1930s image of North Charles Street just north of Saratoga Street.
 Robert Grier Cooke, president of the Fifth Avenue Association of New York, said that “Charles Street is not only a source of pride of the whole city, but of the world at large

 Credits.
-This page was last revised on May 31, 2017.
-This page originally submitted on May 29, 2017, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 84 times since then and 17 times this year.
+This page was last revised on April 17, 2020.
+It was originally submitted on May 29, 2017, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 122 times since then and 4 times this year.
 Photos: 1, 2, 3, 4. submitted on May 29, 2017, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.